mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Linyu smiled.

 Casra's voice called out behind them.
-"A little breeze told me you were still here, Kipnu.You should come get some rest before you leave.
+"A little breeze told me you were still here, Kipnu.
+You should come get some rest before you leave.
 You'll need whatever strength you can muster if you're really going to try to paddle back to the mainland."

 His usual urgency was clouded by a deep lethargy that set into his limbs and eyehaw.
 He wondered if the kanosin had done something to him.